TKKG: Comics

-1987–1989 appeared in Ehapa publishing house of 17 booklets with TKKG Comics (expenditure 1-2/1987, 1-12/1988 and 1-3/1989).
-The Comics was produced by the studio Comicon, a draughtsman was Josep Marti, who also among other things for YPS drew.
+Ehapa published 17 TKKG comics (issues 1–2/1987, 1–12/1988 and 1–3/1989).
+They were produced by studio Comicon.
+One of the illustrators was Josep Marti, who was also involved in the making of Yps.

 TKKG in other countries

 France

 In France, thirteen TKKG books have been published in French from 1981 to 1985.
 The names of the main characters have been slightly changed : Tarzan, Karl, Klaus, Gaby.

 Indonesia

 In Indonesia, TKKG books are translated to Indonesian.
 The names of all the main characters have been changed to facilitate the locals to pronounce the names.
 The series is known as "STOP", which represents the acronym of the altered names of the main characters: